Job type: Full-time

 Location: San Diego, CA, San Juan, Puerto Rico, Tokyo, Japan or Remote

 At Swarm Technologies, Inc, we're developing innovative solutions to age-old information security problems - and we need your help.

 At its core, PolySwarm is market design enabled by Ethereum smart contracts.
-We are (literally) programming a marketplace that will produce crowdsourced threat intelligence (malware detection today, more tomorrow).
+We are (literally) programming a market that will produce crowdsourced threat intelligence (malware detection today, more tomorrow).

 You're in on the ground floor - you'll have a say in what we do and how we do it.
 By joining Swarm Technologies, you'll be joining a dynamic team on the bleeding edge of information (computer) security and blockchain - answering questions few have thought to ask.

 If you're interested in any of:

 - technical challenges that cannot be solved via iteration

 - market design (a la Who Gets What and Why by Alvin Roth)

 - introspective: able to identify weak spots / problem areas our existing processes or code and suggest / implement solutions